 But there’s more.

 Stowe is a jewel-toned destination nearly year-round.
 In the summer, emerald green hills layer against sapphire blue skies.
-In autumn, throngs of leaf-peepers descend upon town for ruby-red, topaz, and gold-tinged foliage.
+In autumn, throngs of leaf-peepers descend upon the town for ruby-red, topaz, and gold-tinged foliage.

 Stowe, a brief history